Think-Again-Coder/Event-Planner-Group-Project/README.md

 ## Summary:

-This is a great tool for business events planners to utilize...
+This is a great tool for every company Event Planner to build a simple yet detailed outline of an upcoming event.
+They can create events for training, or to honor an important company anniversary, announce new products or services.
+They can use the app to recognize their best employees.

-Future developements will include the implementation of emailed itenarary for users.
+Future developements will include popular restaurants near your intended event location for less formal or shorter events.
+With larger events you will get a list of suggested venues and most likely activities based on that venue(outdoor/Indoor).
+Other useful planning will include the implementation of emailed itenarary for users along with reminders.
 ---
 **Check out the web page below:**
 ##